Own-Data-Privateer/hoardy-web/tool/README.md

   - `--raw-sbody, --no-remap`
   : set the default value of `--expr` to `response.body|eb`; i.e. produce the raw response body; default
   - `--remap-id`
-  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs of response body with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones) and will censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs of response body into `javascript:void(0)` and empty `data:` URLs and censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained

 ### hoardy-web run

-Compute output values by evaluating expressions `EXPR`s for each of `NUM` reqres stored at `PATH`s, dump the results into into newly generated temporary files terminating each value as specified, spawn a given `COMMAND` with given arguments `ARG`s and the resulting temporary file paths appended as the last `NUM` arguments, wait for it to finish, delete the temporary files, exit with the return code of the spawned process.
+Spawn `COMMAND` with given static `ARG`uments and `NUM` additional arguments generated by evaluating given `EXPR`essions on given `PATH`s into temporary files.

+Algorithm:

+- Load `NUM` given `PATH`s (`--num-args` decides the point at which `argv` get split into `ARG`s and `PATH`s);
+- for each of `NUM` resulting reqres:
+  - evaluate `EXPR` expressions;
+  - write the results into a newly generated temporary file, terminating each value as specified;
+- spawn given `COMMAND` with given `ARG` arguments and `NUM` additional arguments that are paths of the files generated in the previous step,
+- wait for it to finish,
+- delete the temporary files,
+- exit with the return code of the spawned process.

+The end.

+Essentially, this is `{__prog__} get` into a temporary file for each given `PATH`, followed by spawning of `COMMAND`, followed by cleanup when it finishes.

 - positional arguments:
   - `COMMAND`
   : command to spawn
   - `ARG`
-  : additional arguments to give to the `COMMAND`
+  : static arguments to give to the `COMMAND`
   - `PATH`
   : input `WRR` file paths to be mapped into new temporary files